bealers/server-baseline/README.md

 - `steps/03-web-stack.sh` - Installs and configures Nginx, PHP, and database
 - `steps/04-application-deploy.sh` - Deploys application code and dependencies
 - `steps/05-advanced-hardening.sh` - Configures advanced security measures

+Each step is idempotent (can be run multiple times safely) and tracks completion status.

 ## Usage